Code-Institute-Submissions/gamer-reviews/README.md

 | Write-reviews | pass           | pass          | pass    |

 ### Device Sizes
-To test the site on different devices I used all the sizes on google developer tools.
+To test the site on different devices I used all the sizes on google developer tools to test the appearance and it's responsiveness.

 | Device Size       | Articles | Contact | Edit-reviews | Index | Login | Must-login | My-reviews | Register | Reviews | Write-Review |
 |-------------------|----------|---------|--------------|-------|-------|------------|------------|----------|---------|--------------|